NFL star Michael Bennett skips direct deposits and keeps checks 'until the end of the season'

 “I was losing rent, and I couldn’t get none of my money back,” he said.

-Bennett said that experience reinforced his decision to never tie himself to a city he doesn’t plan to live permanently.
+Bennett said that experience reinforced his decision to never tie himself to a city he doesn’t plan to live in permanently.